Dear Old Farm Swim and Paddle Members:

-- Baby pool replacement/enhancements
+- Baby pool replacement/enhancements.

 These potential upgrades to the pool facilities are costly, but will provide improved services that we believe our members want.
 We will discuss these items as well as how to pay for them at the November General Membership meeting, so we ask that you attend and let us know what you think.

-- Dive Team: David Markert
+Dive Team: David Markert, Tom Walsh

-- Guard Liaison: John Hudalla, Dave Ohlrich, Cindy Zelaya
+Pool Operations/Guard Liaison: John Hudalla, Cindy Zelaya

-- Long Range Planning: David Markert, Mike Morper
+Long Range Planning: David Markert, Mike Morper

-- Membership: Amy Ruther, Tom Walsh
+Membership: Amy Ruther, Lindsay Jauss

-- Merchandise: Amantha Linkie, Cindy Zelaya
+Merchandise: Amantha Linkie, Cindy Zelaya

-- Paddle Tennis, Pickleball: Scott Speier, Tom Walsh, Rob Follit
+Paddle Tennis, Pickleball: Scott Speier, Tom Walsh, Rob Follit

-- Technology and Website: Mike Morper
+Technology and Website: Mike Morper, Jen Chaney

-The officers of the Club for 2016 (as elected by the Board of Directors) were as follows:
+The officers of the Club for 2017 (as elected by the Board of Directors) were as follows: